 The database has existed since 2010 and has under gone several version changes as follows

 2015: In 2015, the ministry contracted WE Consult to re-develop the this database with a user interface of the water atlas.
 This new web atlas was developed using PostgreSQL and PHP basing on Codeigniter framework.
-In this exercise Yannick Tyle a GIS expert contributed greatly to the web map deigns as well as Joseph Ssekono and Joshua Mpairwe; web programmers also made code contribution.
+In this exercise Yannick Tyle a GIS expert contributed greatly to the web map deigns as well as Joseph Ssekono and Joshua Mpairwe - the web programmers also made code contribution.